Developer / Publisher – tinyBuild Games

 Avoiding the old man is fun as there are a few hiding places that help keep you out of his view with the most important ones being the closets, which allow you a decent view of the room you are in and also act as spawn points for each child.
 For the most part I found hiding to be fair though on a few occasions I did feel like the man shouldn’t have seen me when he did, though as I said, almost no progress is lost should you get caught so it’s not that big of deal.
 According to the developers, the game will take anywhere from 3 to 9 hours to beat with myself landing close to the middle of that mark.
 It’s worth noting the lack of comfort options as outside of an automatic height adjustment, and adjustable/removable blinders there aren’t any and sadly, you can only click-turn or use the teleport option in combination with a thumbstick to move and then face the direction you want which is, as always disappointing.

 I also encountered a fair bit of jank on both the PSVR 2 and Quest versions of the game, with item collisions causing some very erratic behaviour, especially when hiding in closets while holding said item as it would often get caught on closet doors and forced me re-enter and exit them to unstick the item.
-This also occurs if you get too close to walls while holding items with other minor issues like the man turning on the spot once he catches you, my hand not letting go of objects or grabbing the knob on the other side of the door and a host more minor issues that did plague both versions of the game, though the PSVR 2 version did run much smoother overall.
-I did experience PERFORMANCE DIPS on the Quest 2 which caused weird ghosting and artifacting in the headset which made the game unplayable at times and honestly, once I got a hold of the PSVR 2 version, I couldn’t go back to this version, opting instead to repeat all my progress before continuing on with the rest of the game.
+This also occurs if you get too close to walls while holding items with other minor issues like the man turning on the spot once he catches you, my hand not letting go of objects or grabbing the knob on the other side of the door and a host more minor issues that did plague both versions of the game, though the PSVR 2 version did run much smoother overall, so much so in fact that I never tried to play the Quest 2 version again.

 Search and Rescue, regardless of the headset, is honestly a mixed bag of fun and unique puzzles marred by some obtuse choices that ruin that fun.
 I did enjoy parts of this and when I was on a role, navigating through and around obstacles that challenged me, it was great.
-However, there are enough hiccups on the Quest 2 version that held me up enough that I almost quit out of frustration on a few occasions.
+The PSVR 2 version is the better version to play, but it’s still fraught with issues that make the asking price for this feel a little high.
 There is enjoyment to be had for sure, but it’s just as annoying and I expect people who have never played this franchise to wonder what the fuss was all about in the first place…I know I am.

 tinyBuild provided The VR Grid with a press code for this title and, regardless of this review, we thank them for that!